prathameshdaccion/k3s-kibana-logging/README.md

 # k3s-Logging with Elasticsearch-Metribeat-Kibana
 K3S logs have to be stored in centralized location

-ElasticSearch was selected as such centralized location

-Kibana can be used for data visualisation
+ElasticSearch was selected as such centralized location, Kibana is used for data visualisation

 Metricbeat is used as a DaemonSet to ensure we get a running metricbeat daemon on each node of the cluster.